ArastunM/Covid-Contact-Tracing/README.md

 # Covid-Contact-Tracing
-COVID-19 Contact Tracing application makes use of HTML, CSS, JavaScript, PHP, MYSQL and custom Web Services.
+COVID-19 Contact Tracing application makes use of HTML, CSS, JavaScript, PHP, MySQL and custom Web Services.
 It can be used to contact trace and report COVID-19 cases in the UK, Exeter.

 The app provides a ***login/registration*** service, ***home*** and ***overview*** pages for tracking,